High-Multiplicity Election Problems: Appendix

-We end this section by briefly looking at two other systems whose winner problem is $\thetatwo$-complete~\cite{hem-hem-rot:j:dodgson,rot-spa-vog:j:young} namely, Dodgson~\shortcite{dod:unpubMAYBE:dodgson-voting-system} and Young~\shortcite{you:j:extending-condorcet}.
+In Section~\ref{sec:kemeny} we consider the complexity of winner determination for Kemeny elections.
+In this section we consider the complexity of winner determination for Dodgson~\shortcite{dod:unpubMAYBE:dodgson-voting-system} and for Young~\shortcite{you:j:extending-condorcet}, which as with Kemeny, is $\thetatwo$-complete for standard representation~\cite{hem-hem-rot:j:dodgson,rot-spa-vog:j:young}.
 The Dodgson score of a candidate $c$ is the number of swaps between adjacent candidates needed in the preferences of the voters in the election to make $c$ a Condorcet winner (a candidate that beats each other candidate pairwise).
 The Dodgson winner(s) of an election are the candidate(s) with minimum score.
 The Young score of a candidate $c$ is the size of a largest subcollection of voters for which $c$ is a weak Condorcet winner (a candidate that beats-or-ties each other candidate pairwise).
 The Young winner(s) of an election are the candidate(s) with maximum score.

 For Young and Dodgson for weighted elections we can consider both the case where we charge by the voter (e.g., for Dodgson the score is based on the number of swaps regardless of the weight of the voters where candidates are swapped) and the case where we charge by the voter-weight (e.g., for Dodgson a swap in the vote of a weight $\omega$ voter counts as $\omega$ swaps).
 Clearly, by brute-force, we have the following.\footnote{Note that to compute the Dodgson score for a given candidate $c$ it suffices to consider only swaps that move $c$ up.
 So for each voter we only have to look at a linear number of possibilities (depending only on the position of $c$).}